• Skip to primary navigation

 As muscles become more fatigued and the mobility or the chest wall reduces, normal breathing becomes very inefficient and laboured.

-Osteopathic Treatment of Asthma
+Osteopathic management of asthma

 Osteopathy can help in maintaining good breathing mechanics by: